 - Provide grow lights for plants if the sunlight cannot fall during winter and overcast weather.

 - Make sure the Pilea gets enough sunlight.
 Keep the plant in enough light, and it will recover the yellow leaves, and they will turn back to the natural green color.

 - Occasionally rotate the plant so that every side of the foliage gets enough lighting.

 6. Nitrogen Deficiency

-A nitrogen deficit is another reason Pilea’s leaves become yellow.
+A nitrogen deficit is another reason Pilea’s leaves turn yellow.

-Nitrogen plays a vital role in ensuring that energy is available to the plant whenever required for the plant’s maximum yield.
+Nitrogen is vital in ensuring that energy is available whenever required for the plant’s maximum yield.